Services in Norwich, Norfolk

 Operated by The National Trust, Horsey Windpump is a landmark Grade II* listed building with a fascinating past, having stood almost derelict for 75 years after being struck by lightning in 1943.
 However, in 2015 the windpump closed for extensive repairs and restoration, and we are proud to say that we were part of the team that provided it with a new lease of life.

-From our Norwich office we service Norfolk.
+From our Norwich office our Building Surveyors service Norfolk.

 The area is characterised by being primarily rural in nature with the exception of Norwich itself.
 Properties are generally brick with quite a lot of flint encountered as well as some timber frame and clay lump.
 Roof coverings tend to include thatch, clay tile and pantile.